 Mexico’s macro outlook appears negative as the president elected last month is expected to punish enterprise, weaken institutions, and roll back the economic reforms enacted over the past five years.
 While such actions create volatility in our markets, we believe our bottom-up approach pays off over the long-run.

-In July, we traveled to Malaysia where we met with some of our existing holdings as well as new potential investments.
+In July, we traveled to Malaysia where we met with some of the fund's existing holdings as well as new potential investments.

 In August, Turkish citizens cancelled their vacation plans as the lira weakened by more than 20% against the euro and tourists flooded brand-name stores in Istanbul to buy discounted luxury goods.
 We were in the country right as its currency crisis deepened.
 Many of Turkey’s largest companies lost a fifth or more of their value in a single week, despite favorable earnings announcements and unchanged fundamentals, and the stock market ended August over 50% lower in euro terms than it started in March.

-We, however, optimized our Turkey positions and currently hold only seven names in Turkey.
+We, however, optimized the fund's Turkey positions and currently hold only seven names in Turkey.
 The remaining holdings either receive most of their revenues in strong currencies, or have a strong exporting franchise, or both.
-We sold our position in a Turkish tech distributor whose exposure to imported products like iPhones will result in significant headwinds if the FX volatility persists.
+The fund sold its position in a Turkish tech distributor whose exposure to imported products like iPhones will result in significant headwinds if the FX volatility persists.
 We also met with a few new companies that could prove to be worthwhile future investment opportunities once the current crisis passes.

 We plan to continue meeting with companies in Turkey through early September and are monitoring the country’s macroeconomic situation closely.
 These periods of volatility present substantial risks and opportunities for investors.
 We approach Turkey very carefully and continue to follow our disciplined approach as we search for the best investment opportunities.
-Our holdings elsewhere experienced tailwinds.
-For example, in Malaysia, two of our technology companies appreciated more than 40% due to continued strong earnings and increasing coverage.
+The fund's holdings elsewhere experienced tailwinds.
+For example, in Malaysia, two of the fund's technology companies appreciated more than 40% due to continued strong earnings and increasing coverage.

 Producing paper in the desert may seem amusing to a Scandinavian but, surprisingly, it makes sense.
 In September, we met with a Saudi producer that is able to create high-quality paperboard using recycled materials and treated wastewater.
 Being the only quality producer in the region also means that the firm is able to meet demand very effectively and focus on higher-margin products.
 The company has managed to grow despite Saudi Arabia losing nearly a million foreign workers in the last year and a half.
 The exodus is likely to continue as the country tries to increase the participation of Saudi nationals in its workforce, but some firms have stayed above the fray.
 Higher oil prices should create some lift for the economy as well.

 Pakistan and South Africa are both countries with considerable security, political, and economic concerns.
-We visited both in October, in part due to an increased focus on macro risk as it relates to our holdings.
+We visited both in October, in part due to an increased focus on macro risk as it relates to the fund's holdings.

 Recent years have brought Pakistan relative stability, above 5% GDP growth, and the third peaceful transfer of political power.
 A couple of weeks ago, Pakistan was afforded a $6 billion support package from Saudi Arabia to help boost currency reserves.
 The government is seeking help from China and the IMF as well.
 While there is still work to be done on a macro level, the country holds select very interesting, cheap companies.

-During a meeting with the CEO of a chemicals company that we have since invested in, we learned how the past five years of struggles forced the company to become highly cost-effective.
+During a meeting with the CEO of a chemicals company that the fund has since invested in, we learned how the past five years of struggles forced the company to become highly cost-effective.
 Now, with high domestic demand and improved global pricing, it is thriving with 12% gross margins.
 The company also pays a high dividend, and this practice is expected to continue.

-Why do we invest in such seemingly troubled countries?
+Why do we advise the fund to invest in such seemingly troubled countries?
 Firstly, emerging and frontier countries all have problems.
 Secondly and more importantly, however, we expect higher returns from amazing companies in such locales.
-Our Pakistani holdings have produced average annualized returns of nearly 18%.
+The fund's Pakistani holdings have produced average annualized returns of nearly 18%.
 While history does not guarantee future performance, we expect our strategy to continue to perform well.

 November was a busy month for us as we visited over 50 companies in 7 countries.
 We find that the more companies we see and the more economies we learn about, the more we can draw on our experience and make valuable comparisons.
 As Warren Buffett says, knowledge compounds like interest.